fg-research/website/docs/_sources/blog/general/posts/electricity-forecasting-chronos.rst.txt

     <p>
     We will compare Chronos' forecasts to the rolling forecasts of a SARIMA model which is re-trained each month on the same data that was provided to Chronos as context.
-    We will find that the Chronos model and the SARIMA model have comparable performance.
+    We will find that Chronos and the SARIMA model have comparable performance.
     </p>

 ******************************************